MikeWooster/api-client/README.md

 ### `JsonResponseHandler`
 Handler that parses the response data to `json` and returns the dictionary.
-If an error occurs trying to parse to json then a `UnexpectedError` will be raised.
+If an error occurs trying to parse to json then a `ResponseParseError` will be raised.

 Example: